 Ten fish species represent most of the products in our supermarkets.
 Species like tuna, salmon and shrimp are key among them.
 Our approach revolves around increasing transparency and commitment among key actors to address the exploitation of the ocean and people.

 Our work with French retailers on palm oil and charcoal served as the doorway to our work in oceans.
-Since 2016, we have been working with retailers such as E.Leclerc, Les Mousquetaires and Casino, focussing on key species in their value chains such as tuna, salmon and trout.
-In addition to value chain analysis, we work to find collaborative solutions with businesses that raise awareness and improve standards.
+Since 2016, we have been working with retailers such as E.Leclerc, Les Mousquetaires and Casino, focussing on key species in their supply chains such as tuna, salmon and trout.
+In addition to supply chain analysis, we work to find collaborative solutions with businesses that raise awareness and improve standards.
 By acting as a facilitator between market and field initiatives, we aim to positively impact marine resources and the people dependent on them.

 Our current work on oceans: